New Zealand Media and Entertainment: Formation

+Attempted acquisition of Stuff

 In 2016, NZME and Stuff Ltd. proposed merging their operations in New Zealand, with Stuff's Australian parent company Fairfax Media receiving a 41% stake in the combine business plus $55 million cash.
 On 2 May 2017, the Commerce Commission declined to approve the proposed merger.
 The two companies appealed the Commissions' decision at the Wellington High Court, which upheld the commission's decision on 18 December 2017.
 In June 2018, the companies appealed the commission's decision at the New Zealand Court of Appeal, which rejected their merger bid on 25 September 2018.
 In October 2018, NZME and Stuff abandoned their first merger attempt.

 In November 2019, NZME confirmed that it had entered into negotiations with Stuff's new Australian owners, Nine Entertainment, to purchase Stuff.
 As part of the second merger proposal, NZME proposed a "Kiwishare" arrangement that would ringfence Stuff's editorial operations and protect local journalism.

-On 14 April 2020, NZME announced that they were making 15% of their workforce redundant (a loss of roughly 200 jobs) as a result of the economic fallout caused by the coronavirus pandemic.
-On 11 May, NZME tried to purchase rival media company Stuff, a subsidiary of the Australian company Nine Entertainment, for NZ$1 under the pretext of saving jobs during the pandemic.
+On 11 May 2020, NZME made a second attempt to purchase Stuff for NZ$1 under the pretext of saving jobs during the pandemic.
 In response, Nine Entertainment terminated further negotiations with NZME.
 In response, NZME filed an emergency injunction at the Auckland High Court to force Nine Entertainment back into negotiations.
 On 19 May, the Auckland High Court ruled against NZME's bid for an interim injunction against Nine Entertainment.
+On 25 May, Nine Entertainment sold Stuff to Stuff CEO Sinead Boucher.

+2020s job cuts

+On 14 April 2020, NZME announced that they were making 15% of their workforce redundant (a loss of roughly 200 jobs) as a result of the economic fallout caused by the coronavirus pandemic.

+In early June 2024, NZME proposed cutting 10 to 12 regional and community vacant roles across the country in order to reinvest in new regional roles.

+In November 2024, NZME announced plans to eliminate 30 jobs and close 14 community newspapers, including Hauraki-Coromandel Post, Katikati Advertiser, Te Puke Times, Taupō & Tūrangi Herald, Napier Courier, Hastings Leader, CHB Mail, Stratford Press, Bush Telegraph, Whanganui Midweek, Manawatū Guardian, Horowhenua Chronicle and Kāpiti News.

+In January 2025, NZME announced plans to eliminate 14 reporting and 24 production jobs as part of a restructuring process.
+These restructuring measures included merging news desks, producing fewer but more focused stories and developing a specialist print team.
+On 20 February, NZME confirmed plans to layoff several senior reporters and create a new Free ad-supported streaming television (FAST) channel.
+Notable staff members affected by the restructuring include political editor Claire Trevett, deputy business editor Grant Bradley, senior sports reporter Chris Rattue, science reporter Jamie Morton, investigative journalist Nicholas Jones, reporter Kirsty Wynn and social media head Mitch Powell.
+In late February 2025, NZME reported a net loss of NZ$16 million for the 2024 financial year after taking a non-cash write-down of NZ$24 million on its publishing assets.